Xceptance/rest-load-test-suite/README.md

 To run the provided example test cases follow the steps below:

-* Import project into your prefered IDE using Maven.
+* Import project into your preferred IDE using Maven.
-* (For wikipedia test cases only) Rename `config/data/sites/DE/private-data.yaml.template` and `config/data/sites/US/private-data.yaml.template` to `private-data.yaml.template` and fill in the according data.
+* (For Wikipedia test cases only) Rename `config/data/sites/DE/private-data.yaml.template` and `config/data/sites/US/private-data.yaml.template` to `private-data.yaml` and fill in the according data.
 Also for the login test, enter login data into according `accounts.csv`.
 * Choose a test case to run from a subpackage of `com.xceptance.loadtest.rest.tests` and run it as a JUnit test.
-* Check result browser at `restults/<Name of your test>.html`.
+* Check result browser at `results/<Name of your test>.html`.

 ## XLT Documentation